 To see unadulterated the inner workings of the dysfunctional ego is a tremendous step forward in one’s evolution.
 This clear-sightedness becomes the basis of both increased sentience and true spirituality.

-The best advice on this subject comes from Eckhart Tolle.
+Some of the best advice on this subject comes from Eckhart Tolle.
 You'll want to study his books.

 Here’s what will happen.
-As you grow in consciousness, as you engage in various helpful practices, such as “conscious breathing,” to “remain present” to your “true self,” you will begin to become aware of the “inner neediness” not just in dramatic instances of road-rage but in its more subtle forms which lead us and becloud our thinking on a daily basis.
+As you grow in consciousness, as you engage in various helpful practices, such as “conscious breathing,” to “remain present” to your “true self,” you will begin to become aware of the “inner neediness,” not just in dramatic instances of road-rage but in its more subtle forms which lead us and becloud our thinking on a daily basis.